stabbedbybrick/freevine/README.md

 >
 > ```git clone https://github.com/stabbedbybrick/freevine.git freevine```

+## Common issues:

+> ModuleNotFoundError: No module named ...

+You haven't installed the necessary packages.
+Run `pip install -r requirements.txt`

+> "Required key and client ID not found"

+Content is encrypted and a decryption module is needed.
+This is up to the user and not provided by this project.

+> ConnectionError: 400/403/404

+You're most likely being geo blocked by the service.
+Use a VPN or try the proxy option.

 ## Credentials:

 A user profile with credentials can be set for services that require it: